San Germán, Puerto Rico: Government

 Like all municipalities in Puerto Rico, San Germán is administered by a mayor.
 The current mayor is Virgilio Olivera Olivera from the New Progressive Party.
-Olivera was elected in the 2020 general election.
+Olivera was first elected in the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
-In 2012, María Teresa González and Gilberto Rodríguez were elected as District Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez were elected as District Senators.

 Transportation

 By the 16th century there was a rough road called Camino de Puerto Rico (Camino Real) connecting San Germán (which was located near the mouth of the Añasco River) to other areas of Puerto Rico, including San Sebastián, Arecibo, Toa Alta, and Caparra.

 In 2019, there were 44 bridges in San Germán.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

-Green - The Episcopal dignity and also the color of the Shield of Christopher Columbus and his son, don Diego Colón, Viceroy of the Indies, who named the city in honor of Germane de Foix.
+Green – The Episcopal dignity and also the color of the Shield of Christopher Columbus and his son, don Diego Colón, Viceroy of the Indies, who named the city in honor of Germane de Foix.

-White - The purity of the blood of the great families who colonized San Germán, according to a history book by Fray Íñigo Abbad y Lasierra, a Spanish Benedictine monk.
+White – The purity of the blood of the great families who colonized San Germán, according to a history book by Fray Íñigo Abbad y Lasierra, a Spanish Benedictine monk.

-Purple - Color of the Shield of Juan Ponce de León, first governor of Puerto Rico.
+Purple – Color of the Shield of Juan Ponce de León, first governor of Puerto Rico.